 Dr. Knight: What are some of your hopes for race relations of the future so that we can heal as a country?

-Jason was from Northern Maryland, which still has a KKK active.
-To my knowledge, I was Jason's only African-American friend.
+Jason was from Northern Maryland, which still has an active KKK.
+To my knowledge, I was Jason's only best African-American friend.
 As Donald Trump's presidency started, Jason started criticizing African-American people to me.
 The many examples he gave me, let me know he was also associating me with them.
 Jason was also an Alex Jones fanatic.
 Alex, like Charles Johnson, is a conspiracy theorist and social media fan.
 Jason called me after George Floyd died.
 Jason then asked me, “Don't you think George Floyd could be alive and living in South Carolina?”

 This was my breaking point and I had to end our contact.
 Jason would repeatedly try and get back in touch, but I avoided those efforts.
 I still care about Jason, but cannot forget our call during the riots and looting that happened after George Floyd died.
 Jason called and said, “The government should shoot those black animals who are looting.”

 These two incidences are a real measure of where we are in America in terms of race relations.
-I have serious doubts that this can simply change in my lifetime.
+I know that this pattern can simply not change in my lifetime.
 At 50, I have not had the kind of success in my career to have a wife and family.
 I hope to buy my first home at this age and that is a measure of what I have had to endure.
-Also, as noted in my first question, I have acquired these white supremacist enemies for writing about African-American leaders.
+Also, as noted in my first question, I have acquired these white supremacist enemies for writing about potential African-American leaders.

 The years that followed remained a challenging time.
 I did write a number of editorial pieces highlighting Ed's various efforts to upend Black Conservatives.
 Meanwhile, the same people I wrote about were very aware that I had taken one for the team.
 My various life challenges were a glaring example of Ed's power trip.
-In 2005, I was working for a law firm and walking back to my offices when Gillespie and his posse of bodyguards emerged from Ed's offices at Quinn and Gillespie Associates.
+In 2005, I was working for a law firm and walking back to my offices when Gillespie and his posse of bodyguards emerged from Ed's offices at Quinn & Gillespie Associates.
 As this line of men walked by me, one of the bigger guys leaned out and knocked me to the ground with his shoulder.
-I sat on the pavement elbow bruised and holding my head which had hit the ground.
-Gillespie and the other men looked back and all laughed at my expense.
+I sat on the pavement, elbow bruised and holding my head which had hit the ground.
+Gillespie and the other men continued to walk, then looked back and laughed.

 During 2007, I had moved to Baltimore from Washington.
 This was a typical transition for me when things were not working out.
 I had met Cardinal Keeler in 1993 as a Loyola College undergrad.
 I was a student leader and had been attending the Mass of our President and my mentor Fr.
 Sellinger.
 Cardinal was leading the Mass and we shook hands.
 So by 2007, I had known Cardinal Keeler for 14 long years.